-SEA theme Commentary, 21: Land to East of Old Orchard

-An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
+Biodiversity and Geodiversity An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
 Additionally, the site does not overlap with a SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non-residential).
 At the local level, there are no BAP Priority Habitats within the site.
 However, there hedgerows located along the site boundaries and a cluster of trees within the southern section of the site.
 Additionally, there are two streams passing through the site.
-These features would need to be retained and enhanced (where appropriate) within new development areas alongside the delivery of net gains.

-Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
+These features would need to be retained and enhanced (where appropriate) within new development areas alongside the delivery of net gains. t 1 1 Climate Change Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
 The site is approximately 1.4km to the north west of Ilminster town centre.
 In this respect, an allocation at this is less likely to reduce the need to travel by car for accessing day-to-day services and facilities (and associated greenhouse gas emissions).
 There are two streams passing through the site (including Shudrick Stream) which are tributaries of the River Isle.
 With reference to fluvial flood risk issues, most of the site is within Flood Zone 2 and Flood Zone 3.
 Additionally, the western half of the site contains areas of low, medium and high surface water flood risk.
 However, the area of the site to the east of Shudrick Stream is within Flood Zone 1 and has a very low surface water flood risk.

-The site is not within or within proximity to a National Park, AONB or any Green Belt land.
+Landscape The site is not within or within proximity to a National Park, AONB or any Green Belt land.
 Although the site is relatively flat and is adjacent to the existing settlement boundary, an allocation at this location would result in the loss of greenfield land.
 However, the Peripheral Landscape Study for Ilminster indicates that the site has a 'high' capacity to accommodate new development providing flood risk is alleviated.
 With reference to locally important landscape features, the site does not contain any significant trees with TPO designations.
+In terms of visual impacts, an allocation at this location is not likely to impact upon any of the locally identified viewpoints within Ilminster. t I K